shadsidd/Threat-Intel-AI-agent/README.md

    pip install -r requirements.txt
    ```

-2. Set up database:
+2. Set up PostgreSQL database:
-   - For PostgreSQL:
    - Install PostgreSQL if not already installed
    - Create a database named 'agno'
    - The script uses your system username with no password for local development
-   - For SQLite (UI version only):
-     - No setup required, just specify a path for the database file

 3. Configure the script (optional):
    - Update database credentials if needed